AlexeyGL/r1-connect-demo-iOS/README.md

 **Resume** - emitted when the app returns from the background state

-####Pre-Defined Events

-Pre-Defined Events are also helpful in measuring certain metrics within the apps and do not require further developer input to function.
-These particular events below are used to help measure app open events and track Sessions.

 **Application Opened** - This event is very useful for push notifications and can measure when your app is opened after a message is sent.

 **Session End** - As the name implies the Session End event is used to end a session and passes with it a Session Length attribute that calculates the session length in seconds.

-####User-Defined Events
+## b.
+Automatic Events

-User-Defined Events are not sent automatically so it is up to you if you want to use them or not.
-They can provide some great insights on popular user actions if you decide to track them.
-In order to set this up the application code needs to include the emitter callbacks in order to emit these events.
+Standard Events give you an easy way to cover all the main user flows (login, register, share, purchase...) in a standardized format for optimized reporting on the portal.
+They provide some great foundation for your analytics strategy.
+Once you set them up in your code, they unlock great insights, especially on user lifetime value.

-*Note: The last argument in all of the following emitter callbacks, otherInfo, is a dictionary of “key”,”value” pairs or nil*
+*Note: The last argument in all of the following emitter callbacks, otherInfo, is a dictionary of “key”,”value” pairs or nil, which enables you to customize these events as much as you want.*

 **Login**